 Paying Inheritance Tax

-Paying Inheritance Tax is a significant responsibility that falls on the executors of a deceased person’s estate.
-As we guide you through this process, it’s essential to understand the key aspects involved.
+Paying Inheritance Tax is a significant responsibility that falls on the executors or administrators of a deceased person’s estate.
+Understanding who pays, when, and what happens if the deadline is missed can save your family considerable stress and cost.

 Who is Responsible for Paying?